abhiTronix/vidgear/docs/gears/netgear/advanced/multi_server.md

 ## Usage Examples

-!!! alert "Important Information"
+!!! alert "Example Assumptions"

     * For sake of simplicity, in these examples we will use only two unique Servers, but, the number of these Servers can be extended to several numbers depending upon your system hardware limits.

-    * All of Servers will be transferring frames to a single Client system at the same time, which will be displaying received frames as a montage _(multiple frames concatenated together)_.
+    * All of Servers will be transferring frames to a single Client system at the same time, which will be displaying received frames as a live montage _(multiple frames concatenated together)_.

     * For building Frames Montage at Client's end, We are going to use `imutils` python library function to build montages, by concatenating  together frames recieved from different servers.
 Therefore, Kindly install this library with `pip install imutils` terminal command.

-    * Multi-Servers and Multi-Clients exclusive modes **CANNOT** be enabled simultaneously, Otherwise NetGear API will throw `ValueError`.

 &nbsp;